Kobe16/cse15l-lab-reports/LabReport3.md

 ___

 3. `-v` option - this option prints out all lines that don't contain the specified string.
 This may be useful in filtering out certain phrases that are needlessly repeated in the a file.
 It can also help you search for ideas that are not as prominent in the file.
+(Source: [Geeks For Geeks] (https://www.geeksforgeeks.org/grep-command-in-unixlinux/))

 Input 1:
 `grep -v "Whistleblowers" technical/plos/pmed.0020281.txt`